NEU-SNS/intl-iot/model/model_details.md

 - `pcap_path` - the path to the pcap file with unknown device activity.
 - `model_dir` - the path to the directory containing the directories of the models.
 - `device_name` - the name of the device that generated the data in pcap_path.
 This argument should match the name of a `device_name` directory (see the [exp_list.txt](#exp_listtxt) section below).
+- `model_name` - the name of the model to be used to predict the device activity in pcap_path.
+Choose from kmeans, knn, or rf.
 - `result_path` - path to a CSV file to write results.

 Output:
 The script decodes the input pcap file and stores the decoded data in a `user-intermediates/` directory.
 If a file containing the decoded data already exists, the file will not be regenerated.
-The script then outputs a CSV file containing the predictions made by the model and the decoded data.
+The script then outputs a CSV file containing the predictions made by the selected model and the decoded data.
 If the output file already exists, the script will overwrite the file.

 ## Non-scripts